Lingletao/Simple-Gadget-Collection--for-Object-Detection-Tasks/README.md

 ```

 ## 4. Modify your dataset:
-__NOTE: I recommend that you back up your data before proceeding to avoid tragedy.__
+__NOTE: I still recommend that you should back up your data before proceeding to avoid tragedy.__
 ### 4.1 Remove specified class
 `xml_cls_del.py`
 Sometimes you will need to delete some special classes, and the workload of manually deleting specified classes is very huge.
 When you encounter this situation, you can use this tool to delete certain classes you don't need.